sarahckramer/resp_virus_interactions/README.md

 Formatting data
 -----------------------------

 1. Data from Hong Kong should be downloaded and placed in data/raw/hk/ (see "Data Sources" below).
-Data on influenza positivity for each year should be saved as csv files with names of the form "hk_[YEAR]_flu.csv," while data on positiviy of "other respiratory viruses" should be saved as "hk_[YEAR]_rsv.csv."
-Weekly ILI data for each year should be saved as "hk_[YEAR]_ili.csv."
-Data on population size should be saved as "pop_dat_hk.csv".
+Data on influenza positivity for each year should be saved as csv files with names of the form "hk\_[YEAR]\_flu.csv", while data on positiviy of "other respiratory viruses" should be saved as "hk\_[YEAR]\_rsv.csv".
+Weekly ILI data for each year should be saved as "hk\_[YEAR]\_ili.csv".
+Data on population size should be saved as "pop\_dat\_hk.csv".
 2. Run "format_HK_data.R" to compile ILI and all virologic data.
 3. Run "split_into_seasons_HK.R" to assign seasons and organize data by virus pair.
 4. Run "get_climate_data.R" to get normalized temperature and absolute humidity data from Hong Kong (and France, for the simulation study of vaccination).